CTSRD-CHERI/device-model/README.md

 CHERI CPU used by this application is synthesized on Altera FPGA and prototyped on Altera DE4 board.

-This is bare-metal software, i.e. it runs on a dedicates CPU core of CHERI processor.
+This is bare-metal software, i.e. it runs on a dedicated CPU core of CHERI processor.

 ### Build under FreeBSD